-- Strong insect repellent – must contact DEET: Tabard and Peaceful Sleep are two well-known locally-available brands
+- Strong insect repellent – Tabard and Peaceful Sleep are two well-known locally-available brands

-- Sunscreen with high SPF, especially for face
+- Sunscreen with high SPF, especially for your face

 - Lip balm (preferably with SPF)

 The Cameras …

 You’ll be thankful afterwards for taking a good quality camera with a zoom function for those incredible safari moments.
 A 300mm lens is usually adequate for wildlife photos.
-Bring plenty of memory cards and/or film and batteries, as you don’t want to run out of these.
+Bring plenty of memory cards and batteries, as you don’t want to run out of these.
 You’ll also need a dust-proof (preferably also water-proof) bag to keep your camera goodies safe and dry.
 Don’t forget to read Onne’s earlier blog, 12 Wildlife Photography Tips for your Next Photographic Safari for some great advice.

 The Other Goodies …

 A good torch/flashlight and/or headlamp with a spare set of batteries.
 Some camps only have generator power until a certain time.
 A visit to a bathroom in an unfamiliar place in the dead of night without light could be a hair-raising experience!

 The Yellow Fever Card …

-Vital if you’re travelling to certain countries like Zambia and Tanzania (your tour agent can advise you).
-It’s your get-out-of-jail-free pass and you’ll be expected to show it at airports, on safari, at hotels and so on.
-Keep it handy.
+Vital if you’re travelling to certain countries like Kenya or Tanzania (your tour agent can advise you).
+Unless you carry a medical exemption, you’ll be expected to show it at the airport upon entering or leaving countries where there is a risk of Yellow Fever.